-- 6.1 The University will be particularly interested in the success of its approach to the introduction of higher tuition fees and the supporting scholarship arrangements.
-Detailed analysis will be undertaken at various stages in the recruitment process, from course inquiry stage during 2005 / 2006.
-The recruitment targets set for the 2006 intake will be closely monitored.
-Systems and procedures are in place to routinely provide student data relating to enquiries, applications, conversion and enrolments.
-It is the University's intention that growth should continue and access widened for the benefit of those students currently under-represented within Higher Education.
-Our successful delivery of the widening participation strategy is measured by the increasing numbers of students who do not pay the full tuition fee (currently over 60%).
-UCLan will continue to promote this success and offer bursary and scholarship schemes to as many students as possible. - 6.2 The recruitment targets will be developed with milestones and objectives for each of our 5 Faculties, and supporting Service areas, covering undergraduate, post graduate, part time and international recruitment.
+6.1 The University is particularly interested in the success of its approach to the introduction of higher tuition fees and the supporting scholarship arrangements.
+Detailed analysis has been undertaken at various stages in the recruitment process, from course inquiry stage through to a survey of first year students, as well as consultation with the Students' Union.
+Recruitment targets are closely monitored, and systems and procedures are in place to routinely provide student data relating to enquiries, applications, conversion and enrolments, with reports made to Senior Management, as well as the Student Access Committee and Academic Board.
+It is the University's

+- intention that growth should continue and access widened for the benefit of those students currently under-represented within Higher Education. - Recruitment targets have been developed with milestones and objectives for each of our 4 Faculties, and supporting Service areas, covering undergraduate, post graduate, part time and international recruitment.
 Targets are set annually and the University will continue to work towards increasing recruitment in accordance with the strategy to widen participation.
-UCLan intends to expand student numbers in all academic areas and is developing specific strategies for the recruitment activity within the campuses in Cumbria, where significant growth is intended over the next 3 years.
-Commitment to the planned growth is underpinned by a £30 m capital investment for Health, Lancashire Business School, Science and the Students' Union, funded from the 2004 / 2005 and 2005 / 2006 financial years.
-At the same time the strategy underpinning retention will be monitored to ensure continued improvement as a consequence of the additional investment in this priority area.
+UCLan intends to expand student numbers in all academic areas.
+Commitment to the planned growth has been underpinned by a £45 m capital spending investment for Health, Lancashire Business School, Science, Dentistry and the Students' Union.
+At the same time the strategy underpinning retention will be monitored to ensure continued improvement as a consequence of the additional investment in this priority area. - 6.3 The Student Access Strategy is being developed to: - 6.3.1 Expand the number of part time places available at UCLan main campus and partner institutions - 6.3.2 Deliver provision at the new Burnley Campus for full time and part time provision - 6.3.3 Expand provision at Westlakes Campus for full and part time provision - 6.3.4 Expand provision at Partner Colleges to improve recruitment and progression - 6.3.5 Extend flexible arrangements with employers to deliver qualifications wholly or partly in the workplace - 6.3.6 Achieve a Home / EU student profile which is broadly reflective of the socio economic, demographic and ethnic make up of the North West